Detecting isomorphisms in the homotopy category: Introduction

 {Theorem \ref{thm:noGenerator}} \begin{thm:noGenerator} The category $\Hot$ contains no set $\GG$ of spaces that jointly reflects isomorphisms.
 That is, there exists no set $\GG$ of spaces such that, if $f: X \to Y$ is a map of spaces and $f_*: \Hot(S,X) \to \Hot(S,Y)$ is a bijection for every $S \in \GG$, then $f$ is an isomorphism in $\Hot$. \end{thm:noGenerator}

 This second result is easier to prove, and so we prove it first, in Section~\ref{se:noGenerator}.
-We generalize a well-known example of a ``phantom homotopy equivalence,'' that is, a map in $\Hot$ which while not an isomorphism is seen as one by all finite complexes.
+Our method is a generalization of~\cite[Proposition~4.1]{MMS}, which gives a ``phantom homotopy equivalence,'' that is, a map in $\Hot$ which while not an isomorphism is seen as one by all finite complexes.
 Our proof also shows that there is no set of connected spaces that jointly reflects isomorphisms in the homotopy category of connected spaces.
 Moreover, Theorem~\ref{thm:noGenerator} implies similar results in other settings.
-For example, since $\Hot$ is a reflective subcategory of the homotopy category of $(\infty,1)$-categories, it follows that there is no set of $(\infty,1)$-categories that jointly reflects isomorphisms.
+For example, since $\Hot$ is a reflective subcategory of the homotopy category of $(\infty,1)$-categories, it follows that there is no set of $(\infty,1)$-categories that jointly reflects isomorphisms in that category.

-Since the $(\infty,1)$-category $\mc S$ of spaces certainly contains a set of objects jointly reflecting equivalences---namely the point---while its 1-categorical truncation $\cat{Hot}$ does not, one might ask which behavior the $n$-categorical truncations of $\mc S$ exhibit.
+Since the $(\infty,1)$-category $\mc S$ of spaces certainly contains a set of objects jointly reflecting equivalences---namely the set whose only element is the one-point space---while its 1-categorical truncation $\cat{Hot}$ does not, one might ask which behavior the $n$-categorical truncations of $\mc S$ exhibit for larger values of $n$.
 In fact, we show in Theorem~\ref{thm:SpheresGenerateTwoHot} that in the 2-category $\twocat{Hot}$ of spaces, morphisms, and homotopy classes of homotopies between them, the set of spheres \emph{does} jointly reflect equivalences, which is the natural generalization of joint reflection of isomorphisms to 2-category theory.
 Intuitively, the reason for the divergent behavior of $\cat{Hot}$ and $\twocat{Hot}$ is that the 2-morphisms of $\twocat{Hot}$ retain the information about based homotopies that is lost in $\cat{Hot}$.

 \emph{Acknowledgments:} The first author would like to thank George Raptis for suggesting an argument that the spheres should generate $\twocat{Hot}$, simpler than that originally given for the tori.
+Both authors thank the referee for many valuable comments that helped to improve the paper, including the citation to \cite{MMS} that now does the bulk of the work in Section 4.